 Investments may fall as well as rise in value and the client may get back less than its initial investment.
-Past performance is not an indication of future performance.
+Past performance is not a reliable indicator of future performance.

 VOLATILITY

 Markets can be volatile.
 This will have a direct impact on clients' profits and losses.
 It should be noted that volatility can be unexpected and unpredictable.